Residences & Meal Plans

 HOEM: Find information about HOEM's suite types, amenities and services.

 Daphne Cockwell Health Sciences Complex: This building features a study lounge on every other floor, as well as central laundry and a large community space on the 8th floor.
 The building is equipped with a residence service desk as a secure access point at the entrance to the residence tower that is staffed 24/7.

 We do not guarantee residence for first-year students.
 When offering a space in residence, Ryerson University gives priority to first-year students traveling the furthest distance away from our campus.

-You must complete a residence application form after accepting a Ryerson offer of admission.
+You can complete a residence application form once you have an active Offer of Admission to Ryerson.
 The first round of offers is made in mid-June.
 Offers continue to be made throughout the summer and school year until the waiting list is exhausted.

 A $50 application fee is required with your application.

 Meal plans have two components:

 All you care to eat at Pitman and ILLC Dining Halls: Meal plan dollars go towards unlimited access to eat as much or little as you like at Pitman Dining Hall or the ILLC Dining Hall.
 Your OneCard grants you access to the Pitman and ILLC Dining Halls.

 $400 to spend at other retailers on campus: You also get $400 to spend at campus eateries like the Hub Café or participating food retailers including Balzac's, Oakham Café and Ram in the Rye.
 Purchases are deducted from your flex dollar account in a declining balance.

 Depending on where you live, residence students have a few options for meal plans: